-To develop effective and ethical organizational consultants and leaders by providing meaningful classroom, field and independent learning experiences and tools with a commitment to lifelong learning.
+Committed to lifelong learning, we educate and develop effective and ethical organizational consultants and leaders by providing meaningful classroom, field and independent learning tools, skills and experiences.

 Program Goals and Student Learning Outcomes (SLO)

 Program Goal 1: Understanding theories, concepts and research findings related to organizational management and consulting.